arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 bool dataFetched = false;

 void setup() {
-  // Begin serial communication at a baud rate of 115200 Serial.begin(115200);
+  // Initialize serial communication at 115200 bauds Serial.begin(115200);

   // Wait for the serial port to connect,